Solo 401(k) – Everything You Need to Know (2023)

 Here are the key features of a Solo 401(k):

-When choosing a financial institution to serve as the trustee for your Solo 401(k) plan, it is crucial to comprehend the investment options they permit for directing your contribution funds.
+It is critical to understand the investing possibilities available to you when selecting a financial institution to serve as the trustee for your Solo 401(k) plan.
 Your trustee’s restrictions will play a significant role in determining the types of gold accessible to you.

 In theory, Solo 401(k) plans are eligible to invest in: